probeiuscorp/rfcs/text/0000-context-applicative.md

 # Motivation

-Motivation for selecting Contexts is already well-established by the popularity of [https://github.com/reactjs/rfcs/pull/119](RFC 119).
+Motivation for selecting Contexts is already well-established by the popularity of [RFC 119](https://github.com/reactjs/rfcs/pull/119).

 Motivation for this approach is that these `.map` and `.apply` functions are drawn from the Functor and Applicative Functor (respectively) from Haskell.
 This style of approach is thoroughly treaded ground, being used with great success in Haskell for many years.